 - How to promote their business for Small Business Saturday

-I’ve kept this list short to be easier to grasp & run with (more ideas here), but you can actually increase the number of downloads by being more specific with your creation.
+I’ve kept this list short to be easier to grasp & run with.
+See more ideas here.

 Example: Pumpkin Stencils